Phonics: England

 In 2016, the London School of Economics published a paper supporting the teaching of synthetic phonics to disadvantaged children because it helps to close the literacy gap.

 In 2018, Ofsted, as part of its curriculum research, published an online video on Early Reading wherein a regional director states "it is absolutely essential that every child master the phonic code as quickly as possible ...
 So, successful schools firstly teach phonics first, fast and furious."

-In January 2019, Ofsted published a report entitled Education inspection framework: overview of research that further supports systematic synthetic phonics together with phonemic awareness, fluency, vocabulary and comprehension.
+In January 2019, Ofsted published a report titled Education inspection framework: overview of research that further supports systematic synthetic phonics together with phonemic awareness, fluency, vocabulary, and comprehension.
 In 2022 they published a Research review series: English that reiterates its support for "a systematic synthetic approach" to teaching reading.

-While there has been concern expressed about the phonics screening test at the end of year one, some report that phonics is especially valuable for poor readers and those without English as a first language.
+While there has been concern about the phonics screening test at the end of year one, some report that phonics is especially valuable for poor readers and those whose first language is not English.

 Research published in 2022 by two University College London professors does not recommend the sole use of phonics for developing children's literacy.
 Their work is backed up by a systematic review of 55 research papers.
 An article about the study, published in The Conversation concludes: "The approach to teaching reading in England means that children in England are unlikely to be learning to read as effectively as they should be.
 Teachers, children, and their parents need a more balanced approach to the teaching of reading."
 The actual research report describes balanced instruction as having a balance of teaching based on the use of whole text and the systematic teaching of the alphabetic code and other linguistic features.
 In this way, the comprehension of written language is balanced with a range of skills and knowledge.
 The report places a great deal of emphasis on the PISA study which critics say is "fundamentally flawed" and failing in its mission.
-The report also included an analyses of three Canadian provinces saying Canada, amongst English-dominant nations, is the strongest performer in PISA and PIRLS.
+The report also included an analyses of three Canadian provinces saying Canada, among English-dominant nations, is the strongest performer in PISA and PIRLS.
 In fact, the 2016 PIRLS report places Canada in 23rd place and England in 10th place.